Sony A7R III versus Leica Q Typ 116

 Both the A7R III and the Q Typ 116 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The A7R III replaced the earlier Sony A7R II, while the Q Typ 116 does not have a direct predecessor.

 So what is the bottom line?
 Which of the two cameras – the Sony A7R III or the Leica Q Typ 116 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (42.2 vs 24MP) with a 33% higher linear resolution.